Open topic with navigation

-To add content to the new Dashboard, click the Dashboard icon in the top right corner of the Content Panel.
+To add content to the new Dashboard, click the Dashboard icon in the top right corner of any Content Panel in Trends or Status.

 When the drop-down list of Dashboards appears, click the Dashboard you want to add the content to.

-The Dashboard you select, turns green and that panel is added to your Dashboard.
+The Dashboard you select briefly turns purple and that panel is added to your Dashboard.

 In the Dashboard, a breadcrumb at the top of the panel shows where this panel originated.
 If the Content Panel came from a chart that has a filter, the filter settings persist with the Content Panel in the Dashboard.